LukeFrankio/CiviWave-FEM/docs/spec.md

 ## Key Requirements

 1. **Toolchain:** GCC 15.2 or newer with `-std=c++2c`, CMake 4.1.2, Vulkan SDK
-  1.4.328.1, Slang 2025.18, and Doxygen 1.15+ for documentation builds.
+  1.4.328.1 (runtime target Vulkan 1.3), Slang 2025.18, and Doxygen 1.15+ for
+  documentation builds.
 Prefer latest beta releases when available.
 2. **Runtime Features:** shaderFloat64, descriptor indexing with `VK_EXT_descriptor_buffer`, buffer device address, timeline semaphores, and subgroup size control pinned to 64 lanes.
+Vulkan 1.3 is required at runtime;
+  1.4 is preferred when available.
 3. **Performance Targets:** 10–30 Hz for workloads between 50k and 150k DOFs,
    with solver residual tolerances of $2\times10^{-4}$ during runtime and tighter thresholds when paused.